MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Display Configurations
 ======================

 The Display engine provides a number of different configurations.
-The appropriate configuration should be selected depending on the capabilities of the screen and other related hardware, such as LCD controllers.
+The appropriate configuration should be selected depending on the capabilities of the screen and other related hardware, such as display controllers.

 The modes can vary in three ways: